mobizt/Firebase-ESP-Client/src/README.md

 ```cpp
 String getBackupFilename();
 ```
-To use LittleFS file system for flash memory instead of SPIFFS, add the following macro in **FirebaseFS.h**
+To use LittleFS file system for flash memory instead of FLASH, add the following macro in **FirebaseFS.h**

 ```cpp
 #define USE_LITTLEFS